manasvi83/Booking/README.md

 # Flight Booking System

 This repository contains a flight booking system built with ReactJS.
-The system allows users to search for flights, book tickets, and manage their bookings.
+The system allows users to book tickets for specific dates flights, and manage their bookings.

 ## Screenshots